taimurhassan/mvi_icip/README.md

 ## Problem-3: Crops Recognition Using Visual Tactile Information
 <p align="justify">
-Precision agriculture is at the forefront of modern farming practices, and the accurate assessment of crop ripening conditions is crucial for optimizing yields.
-This proposal aims to address this agricultural imperative by leveraging visual tactile information to recognize crops under various ripening conditions.
-Participants will be provided with the dataset collected from different crops at different stages of ripening.
+Precision agriculture is at the forefront of modern farming practices, and the accurate assessment of crops condition is crucial for optimizing yields.
+This proposal aims to address this agricultural imperative by leveraging visual tactile information to recognize crops under various development conditions.
+Participants will be provided with the dataset collected from different crops.
 The challenge described in this proposal requires participants to design innovative solutions utilizing state-of-the-art image processing, computer vision, and machine learning schemes.
 </p>

 ## Problem-4: Detecting Aquatic Defects Using Underwater Imagery